 Jana Irmert

-Jana Irmert is a sound artist and composer based in Berlin.
-Being interested in phenomena like temporality and impermanence, alienation and the ecological crisis, she creates atmospheric audiovisual and sonic spaces ‘that work with dis/harmony in such a way as to mirror our imperfect world at the moment.’
-(TJ Norris, Toneshift).
+Jana Irmert is a Berlin-based sound artist and composer who works across spatial composition, film soundtracks and live performance, often exploring the borderline between musical sound and noise through extensive experimentation with field recordings.
+Examining temporality and impermanence in times of ecological crisis, she creates „atmospheric audiovisual and sonic spaces that work with dis/harmony in such a way as to mirror our imperfect world at the moment“ (Toneshift).

 (Photo © Kasia Zacharko)